Tonsak09/CauldronPlayerInfo/SessionSummaries/Session Summary 02.md

 >The death of Ji'tonj is a great relief for many between Miocho and Orn.
-The many partners she has garnered through less than desirable means may also find this new pleasurable
+The many partners she has garnered through less than desirable means may also find this news pleasurable

 - Deal made with Seven and SheEhGi
 - Players awarded by Clareskir for freeing SheEhGi